wdanc/CSST/README.md

 ```

- - Training CSST_ChangeFormer

-We used [ChangeFormer's project] (https://github.com/wgcban/ChangeFormer) to train CSST_ChangeFormer.

-Put the file 'csstchangeformer.py' into the subfolder 'models' of the project of ChangeFormer.
-Set corresponding configs in run_cd.sh, training epochs=200. optimizer=adamw, weight decay=0.01, lr=2e−4, batchsize=16, splitval=val.

-Run the script in the terminal.

 - Testing

 Set the necessary configs, such as --project_name，--net_G，--data_name, and etc, in file 'eval_cd.py'.
 Then, run it in the terminal.